4194304/4194304/README.md

 I know HTML, CSS, and I am learning Julia.

 ## Other things
 I am currently making the xlib-gtk theme, which is a monochrome GTK theme that tries to fit in with the look of Xlib applications.
-The theme is part of a current project I have to make a complete, 1980's style, monochrome TWM desktop with modern applications.
+The theme is part of a current project I have to make a complete, 1980's style desktop.
+The goal is to make a perfect 1980's style desktop in the modern day with modern applications.